astral-sh/ruff/crates/ruff_python_formatter/README.md

 ### Checking formatter stability and panics

-There are tree common problems with the formatter: The second formatting pass looks different than the first (formatter instability or lack of idempotency), we print invalid syntax (e.g. missing parentheses around multiline expressions) and panics (mostly explicitly in debug assertions).
+There are tree common problems with the formatter: The second formatting pass looks different than the first (formatter instability or lack of idempotency), we print invalid syntax (e.g. missing parentheses around multiline expressions) and panics (mostly in debug assertions).
 We test for all of these using the `check-formatter-stability` subcommand in `ruff_dev`

 The easiest is to check CPython: